SpiritIT/timezonecomplete/README.md

 ```

 ### DateTime
 The DateTime class is a replacement (although not drop-in) for the Date class.
 It has a date value and a time zone.

-The JavaScript Date class contains a value, which is converted from local time to UTC.
-But what if the value you entered was in a different time zone?
-Then the UTC value of the JavaScript date is some offset from your timezone time.
-Date arithmetic becomes impossible because the UTC value depends on what your local Daylight Saving Time happens to be.
-The DateTime class fixes this.
+It has getters for both UTC date and equivalent time zone time.
+It is smart enough to be able to represent different dates which map to the same UTC date around DST.
+Therefore you could increment the local time by an hour and be sure
+that the local time is incremented by one hour even if the UTC date does not change.

 The DateTime class also fixes various annoyances.
 - All methods are in singular form: "year()" not "years()" and "hour()" not "hours()".
 The JavaScript Date class mixes these forms.
 - The JavaScript day-of-month is called "date()" instead of "day()".
 We fixed that.
 - We count months from 1 to 12 inclusive like normal human beings, not from 0 to 11 as JavaScript does.
+- With both JavaScript Date and timezone-js Date, the UTC millisecond value is sometimes off (because it depends on your local time).
+The DateTime UTC value
+  is always UTC for dates that have a time zone, and it is equal to the "local" date value for naive dates.

 ```javascript
 var tc = require("timezonecomplete");